Voters approve ‘burka ban’ in St Gallen

 Last month, figures released by the justice ministry showed that the ban had affected masked football supporters the most.
 Hardly any wearers of burkas or niqabs, the original targets of the ban, have been fined.

-Muslim make up around 5% of the total Swiss population, largely because of immigrants from former Yugoslavia.
+Muslims make up around 5% of the total Swiss population, with most being immigrants from former Yugoslavia.

 SDA-ATS/ts